 Discover our commitments to the strictest regulations and standards.

-Connective received the TSP certificate from LSTI, which is registered on the European Commission official list of Conformity Asssessment Bodies (CABs) accredited to carry out eIDAS audits.
+Connective is certified as a Qualified Trust Service Provider by LSTI, who listed on the European Commission official list of Conformity Assessment Bodies (CABs) and accredited to perform eIDAS audits.

-This document describes what practices are in place for the provisioning of the Connective Signature Validation Service (SVS).
+This document describes what practices are in place for the provisioning of the Connective Trust Service Practice Statement.

 The document is structured as described by Electronic Signatures and Infrastructures (ESI); Policy requirements for TSP providing signature validation services (ETSI TS 119 441 V1.1.1) Annex A.